bitnami/charts/bitnami/jenkins/README.md

     value: DEBUG
 ```

-Alternatively, you can use a ConfigMap or a Secret with the environment variables.
+Alternatively, use a ConfigMap or a Secret with the environment variables.
 To do so, use the `extraEnvVarsCM` or the `extraEnvVarsSecret` values.

-### Sidecars and Init Containers
+### Configure Sidecars and Init Containers

 If additional containers are needed in the same pod as Jenkins (such as additional metrics or logging exporters), they can be defined using the `sidecars` parameter.
 Similarly, you can add extra init containers using the `initContainers` parameter.

 [Learn more about configuring and using sidecar and init containers](https://docs.bitnami.com/kubernetes/apps/jenkins/configuration/configure-sidecar-init-containers/).

-### Deploying extra resources
+### Deploy extra resources

 There are cases where you may want to deploy extra objects, such a ConfigMap containing your app's configuration or some extra deployment with a micro service used by your app.
 For covering this case, the chart allows adding the full specification of other objects using the `extraDeploy` parameter.

-### Setting Pod's affinity
+### Set Pod affinity

-This chart allows you to set your custom affinity using the `affinity` parameter.
-Find more information about Pod's affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).
+This chart allows you to set custom Pod affinity using the `XXX.affinity` parameter(s).
+Find more information about Pod affinity in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

-As an alternative, you can use of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/master/bitnami/common#affinities) chart.
-To do so, set the `podAffinityPreset`, `podAntiAffinityPreset`, or `nodeAffinityPreset` parameters.
+As an alternative, you can use the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/master/bitnami/common#affinities) chart.
+To do so, set the `XXX.podAffinityPreset`, `XXX.podAntiAffinityPreset`, or `XXX.nodeAffinityPreset` parameters.

 ## Persistence

 The [Bitnami Jenkins](https://github.com/bitnami/bitnami-docker-jenkins) image stores the Jenkins data and configurations at the `/bitnami/jenkins` path of the container.
-Persistent Volume Claims are used to keep the data across deployments.
+Persistent Volume Claims (PVCs) are used to keep the data across deployments.

 If you encounter errors when working with persistent volumes, refer to our [troubleshooting guide for persistent volumes](https://docs.bitnami.com/kubernetes/faq/troubleshooting/troubleshooting-persistence-volumes/).